2xmax/NLapack/README.md

 * Create a new console application (File->New Project->Visual C#->Windows->Console Application)
 * Add reference to NLapack.dll.
 There are two ways
 - Using NuGet (the most easist)
-        If you are familiar with NuGet (if not, reading of this https://nuget.org/packages/NLapack/1.0.14/Download may be very useful) you can simply install NLapack package (https://nuget.org/packages/NLapack).
+        If you are familiar with NuGet (if not, reading of this [doc](https://nuget.org/packages/NLapack/1.0.14/Download) may be very useful) you can simply install [NLapack package](https://nuget.org/packages/NLapack).
 - Manually
         1.Right click on References->Add Reference->Browse
         2.Build the project